 EPOCH consulting was established as a integrated consulting company in 2018 in Houston TX to provide you and your business with innovative and accurate interpretations to solve problems.
 We tackle problems by incorporating as much data as possible.
 Often, we find the petrophysics is not leveraged to the degree it should be due to ambiguity or lack of industry knowledge.
 Our technical expertise in petrophysics provides integrated approaches to tackling and solving some of industries most difficult problems.
-Additionally, our workflows offer high degrees of accuracy with speed while always informing clients of uncertainties.
+Other areas of practice include oil and gas asset valuation as well as engineering and operational support.
+Our workflows offer high degrees of accuracy with speed while always informing clients of uncertainties.
 We currently have a wide base of clients that span the non-operated companies, small operators, mid-large independents, and A&D companies.
-If the service your interested in is not listed below please contact us as we may include that service in our listed items.
+For services offered please click the button below and if your interest is not listed please contact us to see if we can fit your need.
 We are always ready to help.

 Throughout the life cycle of assets all skill sets either require or benefit from input from petrophysics.
 For example, the determination for in place volumes is the most dependent on porosity and saturation which come from petrophysical interpretations.